Today, most married couples or partners commonly share income and expense responsibility for the family.

-On the other hand, whole life insurance (although more expensive) lasts a lifetime and builds cash value that you can access if needed.
+On the other hand, whole-life insurance (although more expensive) lasts a lifetime and builds cash value that you can access if needed.
 It’s an asset.

 If you prefer to purchase life insurance without a medical exam requirement, you’ll have many opportunities to do so.

 Your beneficiary should be designated based on your insurance needs and updated when appropriate.
-You can choose as many beneficiaries you like, and you can select contingent beneficiaries if your primary beneficiaries are not alive when you die.
+You can choose as many beneficiaries as you like, and you can select contingent beneficiaries if your primary beneficiaries are not alive when you die.